Gometi/Battle-Shot/project-worksheet.md

 ### Game Initialization
 What will a player see when the game is started?

-- The player will see a battleShip on the screen, a help button to show the controls and a button to start the    game
+- The player will see a BattleShip on the screen, a help button to show the controls and a button to start the    game

 ### Playing The Game
 What will be the flow of the game, what will the user be expeted to do and what will the user expect from the gam